heloralabs/taskservice/Readme.md

   - `createdAt`, `updatedAt`: `timestamp`, not nullable.
 - **Default Values**: Using Knex.js `defaultTo('pending')` for `status` to avoid application logic and let database handle this default field value.
 In `manager/tasks.js` the spread operator (`...(status && { status })`) omits the `status` field if it's not provided.
 - **Initialization**: `db.js` creates `tasks` table on startup.
 We are not dropping tables so that it may stay perstinent when the docker is stopped and restarted.

+In the Docker-compose file you will notice that there's a volume attached to the postgres definitions.
+This volume provided is intentional so that when the containers are restarted, the database is not deleted, and reset.
+The data will remain persistent until the ``postgres_data/`` folder is not manually deleted in the home location.